Excel parser settings

 must be the same assourceColumns

 .
-If it is not the same, then the parser will attempt to detect the columns from the header row.
+If not, then the parser will attempt to detect the columns from the header row.

 commentColumns